 Runner beans are big and flat.
 They are cheaper than green beans – the plants are more productive – but the rough, flat, green pods need to be destrung and then cut, diagonally, into smaller pieces before you can eat them.
 Boil them for three-four minutes, toss in butter and mint.

 If you are short of time they are not worth bothering with because of the extra preparation, although fresh from the garden they can be sublime.

 They’re in season from July to early October.

 Exotic and different method for how to cure runner beans (with thanks to Stephen Harris)

 These are a bit curious – the cordial is very sweet, but it does bring out the flavour.
-On their own, I think these beans are a bit much, but added to a green salad they would add a an unexpected crunchy texture, and fresh taste.
+On their own, I think they are a bit much, but added to a green salad they would add a an unexpected crunchy texture, and fresh taste.
 The idea comes from Stephen Harris’s book, The Sportsman.

-- make some lime syrup by heating 200 ml (just under a cup) water with 200 g (approximately a cup) of caster sugar, and the zest of two limes.
+- Make some lime syrup by heating 200 ml (just under a cup) water with 200 g (approximately a cup) of caster sugar, and the zest of two limes.
 I also add in a sprig of rosemary.
 You need less than a quarter of this – use the rest to make a few gimlets.

-- slice about eight runner beans, lengthwise with a potato peeler, into very thin strips (throwing out stringy bits obviously).
+- Slice about eight runner beans, lengthwise with a potato peeler, into very thin strips (throwing out stringy bits obviously).
 Put into a bowl with a tbsp of the syrup and a little sea salt.